swipswaps/objectiv-analytics/backend/objectiv_backend/snowplow/docs/aws.md

       SP_AWS_MESSAGE_TOPIC_BAD: sp-bad-topic
 ```

-The important parts here are:
+The important part here is setting the correct env:
-- providing the AWS credentials (using the env is only one way of doing so)
+- providing the AWS credentials
-- providing the Kinesis stream id's
+- providing the Kinesis stream ids

 #### Running locally
 Running the collector locally, in a dev setup is pretty similar: